Search and Hit Enter

 When watering Tulasi, using the proper water is really important.
 In many countries tap water is not good because it contains many substances like chlorine and calcium, both of which are bad for plant growth.
 Chlorine is toxic to all living beings and kills both good and bad bacteria.
 When it is used on plants it kills the good bacteria that live in the soil, gradually taking the life out of the soil.
 Calcium builds up over time and changes the pH level of the soil, it builds up gradually and makes it more and more difficult for plants to absorb nutrients.

-Instead of using tap water, use filtered water or rain water.
+If possible, instead of using tap water use filtered water or rain water.
 Rain water has a number of elements like nitrogen and extra oxygen which are needed by plants, making it the best water to use.

 How to Tell When to Water